Zubole

 Zubole is a village in the administrative district of Gmina Trzcianne, within Mońki County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 3 km north-west of Trzcianne, 11 km south-west of Mońki, and 43 km north-west of the regional capital Białystok.

 History

-According to the 1921 census, the village was inhabited by 450 people, among whom 428 were Roman Catholic, 1 Orthodox, and 21 Mosaic.
-At the same time, 436 inhabitants declared Polish nationality, 14 Jewish.
+According to the 1921 census, the village was inhabited by 450 people, among whom 428 were Roman Catholic, 21 Jewish, and 1 Orthodox.
+At the same time, 436 inhabitants declared Polish nationality, and 14 Jewish.
 There were 81 residential buildings in the village.

-During World War II, mass executions of Jews are perpetrated by Germans in Zubole.
+During the German occupation in World War II, mass executions of Jews are perpetrated by Germans in Zubole.
 The Jews were kept in the gravel pit and then in a barn for almost a week before the series of shootings took place.
-From June 28 until July 1, 1941, approximately 600 Jews from the nearbyshtetl of Trzcianne are murdered.
+From June 28 until July 1, 1941, approximately 600 Jews from nearby Trzcianne are murdered.